secret-escapes-media/microsite-wales-2019/_pages/competition/index.md

       type: text
       label: Postcode
       required: true
-    - id: wales-opt-in
-      type: radio
-      label: Would you like to receive emails from Visit Wales?
-      description: "If you agree, your information will be shared with Visit Wales and will be used in accordance with their <a href=\"https://www.visitwales.com/privacy-statement#CTMnewsletter\" class=\"link--underlined\">Newsletter Privacy notice</a>."
-      required: true
-      options:
-        - id: wales-opt-in-true
-          label: 'Yes'
-          value: 'yes'
-        - id: wales-opt-in-false
-          label: 'No'
-          value: 'no'
   submit: Submit Entry
   terms: >
     By submitting your entry, you agree to the <a href="#" class="js-open-modal link--underlined" data-open-modal="competition-terms">terms and conditions</a> of this competition